Set Microsoft Edge as default browser using Microsoft Intune

 Review + Create

-Review the policy and click on Create to create the policy.
+Review the policy and click on Create to create it.

 To check if the Device Configuration Profile has been deployed successfully.
-Please follow below steps:
+Please follow the below steps:

-• From Microsoft Intune admin center, Click on Devices on the left hand side
+• From the Intune admin center, Click on Devices on the left-hand side.

 • Search for Set Microsoft Edge as Default Browser device configuration profile or whatever name you had provided at the time of creation of this policy